-Earlier today, Royal Dutch Shell (RDS) announced that it would cut its distribution for the first time in over seventy years.
-Not since the days of WWII has the company felt the need to push the nuclear button with respect to its dividend.
-From now on, shareholders will receive a quarterly distribution of $0.16 per share instead of the previous $0.47 per share.
-For holders of the ADRs trading in New York, the comparable figures are $0.32 per share and $0.94 per share respectively.
+Earlier today, Royal Dutch Shell (RDSB) announced that it would cut its distribution for the first time in over seventy years.
+Not since WWII has the company felt the need to push the nuclear button with respect to its dividend.
+From now on, shareholders will receive a quarterly distribution of 16¢ per share instead of the previous 47¢ per share.
+For holders of the ADRs trading in New York, the comparable figures are 32¢ per share and 94¢ per share respectively.

 This time looks different.
-Demand for end products has been totally annihilated due to the precise nature of this downturn.
+For one, demand for end products has been totally annihilated due to the precise nature of this downturn.
 That means downstream operations look just as ugly as upstream right now.
-In its 1Q20 results, the company reported overall profit of $2,900m.
-That came in some $2,400m lower than the equivalent period last year.
+In terms of numbers, the company reported overall profit of $2.9b in its 1Q20 results.
+That was some $2.4b lower than the equivalent period last year.
 Moreover, this was before operating conditions completely fell off a cliff.
 Brent crude oil averaged $50 per barrel last quarter, around double its current level of $25 per barrel.

-Turning to cashflow, and Shell generated $7,400m in cash from operations last quarter (excluding changes in working capital).
-With cash capital expenditure coming in at just under $5,000m, that only left $2,400m or so to cover its dividend.
-The previous level of quarterly distributions – $0.47 per share – consumed around $3,750m of cash every three months.
+Turning to cashflow, and Shell generated $7.4b in cash from operations last quarter (excluding changes in working capital).
+With cash capital expenditure coming in at just under $5b, that only left around $2.4b to cover its dividend.
+The previous level of quarterly distributions – 47¢ per share – consumed around $3.75b of cash every three months.
 That means the company was already looking at turning to alternative sources of cash, even before the worst of the downturn arrived.

 That brings us to the other issue: the net debt load.
-At circa $74,000m, the figure looks absolutely gargantuan.
+At circa $74b, the figure looks absolutely gargantuan.
 It is, but Shell is also a titan in its own right.
-Relative to the amount of cash that the business generates, around $50,000m last year under fairly benign operating conditions – its level of indebtedness is actually not unreasonable.
+Relative to the amount of cash that the business generates – around $47b last year (excluding working capital movements) under fairly benign operating conditions – its level of indebtedness is actually not unreasonable.
 Even after factoring in a circa $38b combined CapEx and dividend bill, the business generated surplus cash to deal with debt last year:

 Because the economic climate remains so volatile, it is hard to say how much cash the company ends up generating this year.
 I reckon the figure comes in at around the $30b mark assuming Brent averages in the $40 per barrel region overall.
 That would not have been too bad, though conditions are currently much worse than that guide price.

 Anyway, maintaining its current credit rating is also important to the company.
-At the moment, its debt is rated as AA-/Aa2 by the agencies, albeit with a ‘negative’ outlook attached on both ratings.
+Its debt is rated as Aa2/AA- by the agencies at the moment, albeit with a ‘negative’ outlook attached to both.
 In the past, Shell spoke about maintaining a circa 20% average gearing rate across the cycle.
-That’s the level it sees as commensurate with its current credit rating.
-Gearing stood at 29% at the end of the last quarter, which may explain why management felt compelled to act.
+That is the level it sees as commensurate with its current credit rating.
+Gearing stood at 29% at the end of 1Q20, and that may explain why management felt compelled to act.

 Unsurprisingly, the stock got absolutely hammered in trading after the announcement.
-The shares ended the day at around £12.85 apiece, down 11% on yesterday’s closing price.
-Based on the new rate of quarterly payouts, I have the current dividend yield at 4%.
+The shares ended the day at around 1,285p each, down 11% on yesterday’s closing price.
+I have the current dividend yield at 4% based on the new rate of quarterly payouts.
 I think that represents a good deal, though it wouldn’t surprise me to see the stock fall a bit more.

 Here’s the thing.
 Under reasonable mid-cycle conditions, Shell can cover its old dividend with a big chunk of change left over.
-I’m talking north of $10,000m per year, even if spends $25,000m or more on capital expenditure.
-If it commands a valuation of 10x free cash flow at that point, then we are taking a trip back to the £25 per share area in the next couple of years.
+I’m talking north of $10b per year, even if spends $25b or more on capital expenditure.
+If it commands a valuation of 10x free cash flow at that point, then we are taking a trip back to the 2,500p per share area in the next couple of years.
 Despite the historic dividend cut, the maths would suggest that the stock is a bargain at the moment.